28 November 2025

 For a Riesling, consider the Theodorus Riesling Trocken, a delicious off-dry Pfalz Riesling with wonderfully complex flavours that would stand up to roast turkey and all the sides (or roast pork as well).

-Turkey Leftovers … Adding a bit of wine bling!
+Turkey Leftovers… adding a bit of wine bling!

 His oozy and comforting turkey risotto calls for Prosecco, so what better pairing than a Prosecco to go with it?
 Giol’s Prosecco Frizzante is always a good choice.